 Schedule a well-child checkup.

-Schedule a dental checkup.
+Schedule a dental check-up.

-Have hearing tested.
+Have your child’s hearing tested.

 Communicate about medications.

-Schedule testing if you suspect a problem.
+Schedule testing if you suspect a learning disability or dyslexia.

 Update emergency phone numbers.